Power & potential

 TARGET SELECTION

-KEAP1 is an E3 ligase that degrades NRF2, a master regulatory transcription factor that coordinates antioxidant, detoxification and cytoprotective gene programs.
+KEAP1 is an E3 ligase that degrades NRF2, a master regulatory transcription factor that coordinates antioxidant, detoxification, and cytoprotective gene programs.
 Gain-of-function mutations in NRF2 or loss-of-function mutations in KEAP1 lead to pathway activation, which can promote malignant tumor growth and resistance to many standard-of-care therapies.
 These mutations are most frequently detected in solid cancers, such as non-small cell lung cancer, esophageal squamous cell carcinoma, and head and neck squamous cell carcinoma.

 SMALL MOLECULE APPROACH